okapusta/skirace/Readme.md

 Skirace
 =======

-Application for my BS degree in Computer Engineering.
+Application for my BSc degree in Computer Engineering.

 How to run
 ----------